F3kilo/htb/doc/render.md

 - Load batches of resources with fixed size for each frame.

 ## Future
-Size of resources batch depends on GPU performance.
+- Size of resources batch depends on GPU performance.
+- Render to different targets.
+- Use targets as textures.
+- Copy targets to textures.